Azure/azure-sdk-for-python/doc/dev/mgmt/tests.md

 # Writing new tests

-SDK tests are based on the `scenario_tests` subpackage of the [`azure-devtools`](https://pypi.python.org/pypi/azure-devtools) package. `scenario_tests` is a general, mostly abstract framework providing several features useful for the SDK tests, for example:

-* HTTP interaction recording and playback using [vcrpy](https://pypi.python.org/pypi/vcrpy)
-* Creation and cleanup of helper resources, such as resource groups, for tests that need them in order to test other services
-* Processors for modifying requests and responses when writing or reading recordings (for example, to avoid recording credential information)
-* Patches for overriding functions and methods that don't work well with tests (such as long-running operations)

 Code in the [`azure-sdk-tools/devtools_testutils`](https://github.com/Azure/azure-sdk-for-python/tree/master/tools/azure-sdk-tools/devtools_testutils) directory provides concrete implementations of the features provided in `scenario_tests` that are oriented around use in SDK testing and that you can use directly in your unit tests.

 ## Test structure

 New tests should be located alongside the packages containing the code they test.
 For example, the tests for `azure-mgmt-media` are in `azure-mgmt-media/tests`.
-Each test folder also has a `recordings` subfolder containing one `.yaml` recording file for each test that has the HTTP interactions for the single test (with the authentication secrets scrubbed from the recordings).

 There are also legacy tests in the following three locations: